 If you have a computer already but want to see how hard you are working, then a heart rate monitor strap could be paired to your device to record your efforts out on a ride.
 This can be used to plan your efforts or give you something to aim towards out on the road working on your specific hear rate zones.

-With a nice discount on at Amazon, this could be a good time to dip into the world of data.
+With a nice discount on at Wiggle, this could be a good time to dip into the world of data.